Lachlan-Mayne/english-notes/Peter/Marketing.md

 	- Uniform worldwide image
 	- Successful brand can be linked to new products being introduced into the market
 - **Standardisation:**
+	- A standardised approach assumes that the way the product is used and the needs is satisfies are the same across the world
+	-
 - **Customisation:**
 - **Global Pricing:**
 - **Competitive Positioning:**